compsocialscience/summer-institute/2021/materials/day4-surveys/activity/lesson_plan_survey_participant.md

 ### Morning session:
 1. Create a questionnaire on Google Forms.
 When you are done, your questionnaire will look a bit like [this one](https://docs.google.com/forms/d/e/1FAIpQLSeBrHa4c5r_DcewQJWE9vrAeqpfN7mxx9QWZO852ItAOL22tA/viewform) (30 minutes).
   - Start with our template questionnaire that already contains a consent statement, attention check questions, and questions about demographics.
 You will obtain the link for editing access to this template on our Slack workspace.
 Make a copy of the template.
   - Fill in section 2 with survey questions from the Pew Research Center [topline report](https://www.pewresearch.org/internet/wp-content/uploads/sites/9/2018/11/PI_2018.11.16_algorithms_TOPLINE.pdf) from their study on [public attitudes toward computer algorithms](https://www.pewresearch.org/internet/2018/11/16/public-attitudes-toward-computer-algorithms/).
 You should add to your questionnaire all the questions binary response options.
 We focused on the binary response options because those make the analysis in the afternoon easier.
-There are 6 binary questions: ALG1, SM3, V1Q1, V2Q3, V3Q3, V4Q3.
+There are 6 binary questions: ALG1, SM3, V1Q3, V2Q3, V3Q3, V4Q3.
   - Pilot test the questionnaire and confirm that can be completed within 6 minute.

 2. Deploy your survey to Amazon Mechanical Turk (30 minutes).
   - You will request a task as "Survey Link".
   - [Here](https://blog.mturk.com/tutorial-getting-great-survey-results-from-mturk-and-google-forms-da4993d878df) is a blog post tutorial on how to a deploy Google Forms questionnaire on MTurk.
   - We estimate that the survey will take about 6 minutes, and we would like to pay an hourly wage of $15 per hour so you should pay $1.50 per completed survey.
+When figuring out how many responses you want to collect, please factor in the [MTurk fee](https://www.mturk.com/pricing).
   - For participants of SICSS-Duke: We have created MTurk accounts for you to use.
 Please create your tasks from these accounts with the pre-loaded funds.
 If you use your own account for data collection, we won't be able to reimburse you.
   - If you do not have funds allocated for MTurk, you may ask other participants and your friends and family to fill in the survey to construct a non-probability-based sample.
-  - An alternative to Amazon Mechanical Turk is [Prolific](https://www.prolific.co/)

 ### Afternoon session:
 1. After the data has been collected, validate survey and pay MTurk workers (15 minutes).